Online account security

 - Hidden addresses - rest your cursor over a link in an email (but don't click on it) and a box will pop up showing you the link destination - do you recognise it as a legitimate address?
 If not, it might mean the sender’s got something to hide.

 How to protect yourself

-- Use the latest version of an internet browser such as Internet Explorer or Firefox.
+- Use the latest version of an internet browser, such as Internet Explorer or Firefox.

 - Choose strong passwords with a mix of several letters and numbers.
 Use different passwords for different websites and never reveal them to anyone.

-You will be able to use a self-selected username and password system that serves as our first line of security.
+You’ll be able to use a self-selected username and password system that serves as our first line of security.

 We provide state-of-the-art 128-bit encryption of all data transmitted between your computer and our secure site.